-Using QIAT to Improve AT Services, Part 2: Using QIAT to Set Program Goals
+Using QIAT to Improve AT Services, Part 4: Using QIAT for Sustainability

 Joan Breslin-Larson, M.Ed., is the supervisor for low incidence disabilities and special education workforce at the Minnesota Department of Education (MDE), where she has worked since 1999.
 She brings many years of experiences as an independent assistive technology consultant and adult educator to her work at MDE.
 Joan is the parent of 3 children, all of whom are now adults, one of whom had an IEP.